 cd hello-world-typescript

 Normally, we would use TypeScript to initialize this folder.
-We will see it in the next article How to create a project
+We will see that in the next article How to Create a Project

 But for this example, a blank folder is enough for now.